Our survey of more than 200 parents found many are concerned about the cost of child care.

 - Only one in five were very satisfied with the ease of securing a place;

 - And a paltry one in 10 with the cost.

 “We’re currently trying to find child care for my 14-month-old baby and it’s a nightmare,” says Nicola from NSW, summing up the frustrations of many parents.
 “There are no places and high fees to get onto very long waiting lists.
 How are women supposed to get back into the workforce?”

-Quality childcare is essential – the first three years of a child’s life have been shown to have a huge impact on their development, learning and wellbeing.
-At latest estimate, 410 500 children are enrolled in LDC across Australia.
+Quality child care is essential – the first three years of a child’s life have been shown to have a huge impact on their development, learning, and wellbeing.
+At latest estimate, 410,500 children are enrolled in long day care across Australia.